 Loan Estimate vs. Closing Disclosure

-A loan estimate shouldn’t be confused with a closing disclosure.
-A closing disclosure is a longer document detailing the finalized costs you’ll actually pay when closing on that loan, and lenders are required to issue a closing disclosure within three business days of your closing date.
+A loan estimate shouldn’t be confused with a closing disclosure, which is a longer document detailing the actual costs you’ll pay when closing on a mortgage.
+However, it's useful to compare the disclosure to the original loan estimate you received, to ensure accuracy.

-- Finality.
-A loan estimate is meant to give you an estimate of the costs you can expect with the possible loan.
-It’s subject to change.
-A closing disclosure will contain your selected loan’s final details, including amount and interest rate, monthly payment, closing costs, and amounts of down payment and prepaid insurance, interest, and property taxes.
-Any credits you’re receiving from the lender or seller will also be noted.
+Loan estimates are only three pages, while closing disclosures are five.
+A loan estimate is meant to give you an estimate of the costs you can expect with the possible loan; in other words, it’s subject to change.
+A closing disclosure contains your selected loan’s final details, including the amount and interest rate, monthly payment, closing costs, and amounts of down payment and prepaid insurance, interest, and taxes.
+Any credits you’re receiving from the seller will also be noted.

-- Data required.
 Your lender only needs a few data points to process a loan estimate.
 But you’ll need a finalized sales contract and a fully processed loan application before you’ll get a closing disclosure.

 Consumer Finance Protection Bureau.
 "Loan Estimate and Closing Disclosure: Your Guides in Choosing the Right Home Loan."
-Accessed March 5, 2020.
+Accessed July 20, 2020.